 The coronavirus pandemic had a positive impact on the Data Monetization industry.
 Nationwide lockdown and a physical shutdown resulted in economies going online, increasing the use of the internet and computers.
 Operations such as online education, online shopping, online working space, and others, increased the quantity of information available, boosting the market.
 Moreover, the pandemic surged the use of cloud computing, hence increasing the market base.

-|Market size value in 2019||US$184.778 billion|
+|The market size value in 2019||US$184.778 billion|

-|Market size value in 2026||US$278.234 billion|
+|The market size value in 2026||US$278.234 billion|

 |Growth Rate||CAGR of 6.02% from 2019 to 2026|